-We wanted to take the opportunity to allow participants and citizens to create a collective media archive, and then use this material to create their own narratives based on their experiences and perspectives.
+The workshop is an opportunity to allow participants to create a collective media archive, and then use this material to create their own narratives based on their experiences and perspectives.

 During the workshop the ideas of collective archives and collective narratives are introduced, and participants discuss what kind of events they want to research and collect information about.
 In one instance hosted in Montreal, the workshop was centered around events related to the Maple Spring protests of 2012.

 Afterwards, we introduce the technical framework that was developed for the workshop and show how participants can use it to upload their materials onto a local media server.
 The contributed files are organized and tagged using meta-descriptive words that can be specific to the events, or more abstract words related to the mood, effect or pace of the material.
 For the workshop in Montreal participants used many water-related words (“frozen”, “turbulent”, “flowing”) to describe the media files in their archive.